 If you elect to have a Pap test at the same time, you may have that additional cost.
-What’s more, each separate STD test you elect to have could add to your total.
+What’s more, each STI test you elect to have could add to your total.

 Insurance often covers an HPV test conducted in a doctor’s office, but very few cover the cost of an at-home test.
-If you have questions about what your plan will or will not cover, call your insurance company before your visit.
+Call your insurance company before your visit if you have questions about what your plan will or won’t cover.

 If you don’t have health insurance, you can call local clinics or doctors and request prices.
 This way, you can find an office that fits your budget and provides the services you need.